-At this point in Act 1, Naenajae has been cursed and transformed into a monster.
-Everyone believes “the monster” killed the Naenajae and are rallying to find and kill it.
-From her hiding place, she overheard some of her supposedly loyal courtiers saying horrible things about her.
+At this point in Act 1, the ruler’s selfish daughter Naenajae has been cursed and transformed into a monster.
+Everyone believes “the monster” killed Naenajae and are rallying to find and kill it.
+From her hiding place, she has overheard some of her supposedly loyal courtiers saying horrible things about her.
 They even joke that they should thank the monster for killing Naenajae, as now the country will never be burdened with such a terrible person ascending the throne.

 The spy repays the lie with noxious truth

 Learns hidden hatred from half-hearted friends